 The Instead of Triggers fired before the execution of an INSERT, DELETE, or an UPDATE on a table start.

 The syntax of After Triggers in SQL Server is

-CREATE [OR ALTER] TRIGGER [Schema_Name].Trigger_Name ON Table AFTER INSERT | UPDATE | DELETE AS BEGIN -- Trigger Statements -- Insert, Update, Or Delete Statements END
+CREATE [OR ALTER] TRIGGER [Schema_Name].Trig_Name ON Table AFTER INSERT | UPDATE | DELETE AS BEGIN -- Statements -- Insert, Update, Or Delete Statements END

 - Schema_name: Please specify the schema name.
 For example, dbo, or Human Resource, etc.

-CREATE [OR ALTER] TRIGGER [Schema_Name].Trigger_Name ON Table | View INSTEAD OF INSERT | UPDATE | DELETE AS BEGIN -- Trigger Statements -- Insert, Update, Or Delete Statements END
+CREATE [OR ALTER] TRIGGER [Schema_Name].Trig_Name ON Table | View INSTEAD OF INSERT | UPDATE | DELETE AS BEGIN -- Statements -- Insert, Update, Or Delete Statements END

 Create Triggers in SQL Server Example

-Here, you can add the Schema name, Trig_name, TableName, Data modification statements, and the Trigger statements that you want to apply on the table.
+Here, you can add the Schema name, Trig_name, TableName, Data modification statements, and the statements that you want to apply.

 CREATE TRIGGER ExampleTR ON EmployeeTR AFTER INSERT AS BEGIN -- SET NOCOUNT ON added to prevent extra result sets from -- interfering with SELECT statements.
-SET NOCOUNT ON; -- Insert statements for trigger here INSERT INTO [EmployeeTableAudit]( [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time]) SELECT ID, Name, Education, Occupation, YearlyIncome, Sales, CAST( SERVERPROPERTY('MachineName') AS VARCHAR(50)), CAST( SERVERPROPERTY('ServerName') AS VARCHAR(50)), GETDATE() FROM INSERTED; PRINT 'We Successfully Fired the AFTER INSERT Triggers in SQL Server.'
+SET NOCOUNT ON; -- Insert statements here INSERT INTO [Audit]( [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time]) SELECT ID, Name, Education, Occupation, YearlyIncome, Sales, CAST( SERVERPROPERTY('MachineName') AS VARCHAR(50)), CAST( SERVERPROPERTY('ServerName') AS VARCHAR(50)), GETDATE() FROM INSERTED; PRINT 'We Successfully Fired!.'
 END GO

 INSERT INTO [EmployeeTR] ( [Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ) VALUES ('Tutorial Gateway', 'Masters Degree', 'Admin', 250000, 1900) ,('Aamir Khan', 'Bachelors', 'Skilled Professional', 69000, 100) ,('Lara Diaz', 'Bachelors', 'Management', 85000, 60) ,('Mahesh kumar', 'Degree', 'Professional', 45000, 630) ,('Ruiz John', 'Post Graduate', 'Clerical', 40000, 220)

 SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]

 Next, check the records in the Audit table using the following query.

 SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time] FROM [EmployeeTableAudit]

-Modify Triggers in SQL Server Example
+Alter Triggers in SQL Server to Modify Example

-Use Alter Trigger to Modify Sql Server Triggers example
+Use Alter Trigger to Modify

 Delete Triggers in SQL Server Example

-In this example, we show you how to delete a trigger using the SSMS.
-To delete a trigger using the SSMS, right-click on the trigger name that you want to delete will open the context menu.
-You can click on the Delete option
+The following examples will show you, How to drop them using a query and Management Studio (SSMS).
+Here, we show you how to delete them using the SSMS.
+To delete using the SSMS, right-click on the name you want to delete to open the context menu.
+You can click on the Delete option.